gwiesenekker/GWP/README.md

 ## Method

-GWP needs to collect some information (the time spent, the number of calls, which blocks call which blocks etc) so BEGIN_BLOCK creates static variables in a code block to store this information and to avoid name-clashes with your current code.
-Because these variables reside in a code block, these are not available outside of this block but END_BLOCK and DUMP_PROFILE need some way to access them.
+GWP needs to collect some information (the time spent, the number of calls, which blocks call which blocks etc.) so BEGIN_BLOCK creates static variables in a code block to store this information AND to avoid name-clashes with your current code.
+Because these variables reside in a code block, these are not available outside of this block, but END_BLOCK and DUMP_PROFILE need some way to access them.
 BEGIN_BLOCK links these static variables to global arrays and pointers so that END_BLOCK and DUMP_PROFILE can update and use that information.

-GWP uses the following method to clearly separate the time spent in your code and the time needed to collect the profiling information (the profile overhead): when BEGIN_BLOCK/END_BLOCK are entered the time is recorded (you could say that the stopwatch for your code is stopped and the stopwatch for the profiler is started) and when BEGIN_BLOCK/END_BLOCK are exited the time is recorded again (the stopwatch for the profiler is stopped and the stopwatch for your code is started again).
+GWP uses the following method to clearly separate the time spent in your code and the time needed to collect the profile information (the profile overhead): when BEGIN_BLOCK/END_BLOCK are entered the time is recorded (you could say that the stopwatch for your code is stopped and the stopwatch for the profiler is started), when BEGIN_BLOCK/END_BLOCK are exited the time is recorded again (the stopwatch for the profiler is stopped and the stopwatch for your code is started again).

-The call stack records the times and the blocks being started and stopped.
-If there are no nested blocks the code looks like:
+The call stack records the start and stop times AND the blocks being started and stopped.
+If there are no nested blocks the pseudo-code looks like:
 ```
 //BEGIN_BLOCK
-Record the time (t1)
+Record the time t1
   Do some administration (the profile overhead):
     Store t1 (confusingly called counter_overhead_begin)
-  Record the block in the stack frame
+    Link the block to the stack frame
-  Setup a pointer that will record the starting time t2 in stack_counter_begin
+    Setup a pointer that will record the start time of the block t2 in stack_counter_begin
-  Record the time (t2) and store it in that pointer
+    Record the time t2 and store it in that pointer

 //END_BLOCK
-Record the time (t3)
+Record the time t3
   Do some administration (the profile overhead):
     //Self and total time are the same if there are no nested blocks
-  Increment the self-time of the block with (t3 - t2)
+    Increment the self-time of the block with t3 - t2
-  Increment the total-time of the block with (t3 - t2)
+    Increment the total-time of the block with t3 - t2
-  Record the time (t4)
+    Record the time t4
     Store t4 (confusingly called counter_overhead_end)
-  Increment the total-time with (t4 - t1)
+    Increment the total-time with t4 - t1

-The profile overhead will be (total-time) - (the self-time of the block)
+The profile overhead will be total-time - the self-time of the block
 ```
-For nested blocks the code looks like:
+For nested blocks the pseudo-code looks like:
 ```
 //BEGIN_BLOCK
-Record the time (t1)
+Record the time t1
   Do some administration (the profile overhead):
     //Stop the clock in the previous stack frame and update the self time
     Previous stack_counter_end = t1
-    Increment previous stack_time_self = (t1 - previous stack_counter_begin)
+    Increment previous stack_time_self = t1 - previous stack_counter_begin
-  Record the block in the stack frame
+    Link the block to the stack frame
     Setup a pointer that will record the time t2 in stack_counter_begin
-Record the time (t2) and store it in that pointer
+    Record the time t2 and store it in that pointer

 //END_BLOCK
-Record the time (t3)
+Record the time t3
   Do some administration (the profile overhead):
-  Increment the self-time of the block with (t3 - t2)
+    Increment the self-time of the block with t3 - t2
-  Increment the total-time of the block with (t3 - t2)
+    Increment the total-time of the block with t3 - t2
     Increment previous stack_time_total with current stack_time_total
     Setup a pointer that will record the time t4 in previous stack_counter_begin
-Record the time (t4)
+    Record the time t4
     Store t4 in that pointer
 ```

 ## Intrinsic profile overhead

-So the minimum unavoidable or intrinsic profile overhead is the sequence
+So the minimum unavoidable or intrinsic profile overhead is the sequence:
 ```
 Record the time t1
 Store the time t2 in a pointer
 ```
-Ideally (t2 - t1) should be zero if there is no code executed between t1 and t2.
+Ideally t2 - t1 should be zero if there is no code executed between t1 and t2.
 Recently I started to notice some strange results when profiling small functions (less than 100 ticks) that were called many times, so I decided to take a look at how large the intrinsic profile overhead is using the following program.
-You can compile it standalone if you are interested in what the intrinsic profile overhead is on your platform.
+You can compile it standalone if you are interested in what the intrinsic profile overhead looks like on your system.
 ```
 #include <stdio.h>
 #include <stdlib.h>